 Focus Areas: Industrial Coatings, Plastics,

 BASF SE is a global leader in chemicals.
-It offers a range of antimicrobial additives for various industries.
+It offers a range of additives in the antimicrobial additives market.
 Its antimicrobial additives are widely used in medical devices, plastics, and paints.
 These additives are designed to prevent bacterial growth on surfaces and in materials.
 Their use ensures longer product lifespans and improved hygiene.

 DuPont